MMoronto/tododex/NOTES.md

 CREATE ACTION for an ITEM in a LIST - What is the URL / HTTP method for that?

+- The form is already present in the list show page.
+- What URL does this form imply?

+POST / items/ :id/items #=> Doesn't describe which list we are adding an item to?

+An item doesn't exist outside in our application outside the context of the list it belongs to

+Nested Resource -m Items are nested in terms of URLs under their parent list.

 Does it impact the DB? - I prob need an items table - associated with a list.

 Does it impact my URLS? '/lists/1' #